The Parliament App

 If for any reason the Kindle ‘disconnects’ from your computer while copying the updates on, try another computer or cable. and if ‘update this kindle’ does not appear active in the menu, choose restart instead.
 The Kindle usually triggers all available updates on reboot.

-If the kindle was not unregistered correctly before a factory reset it will come to live with the previous account. you can at this point unregister and reregister.
+If the kindle was not unregistered correctly before a factory reset it will come to life with the previous account. you can at this point unregister and reregister.

 Windows 10 power policies have some strange behaviours when applied over time.
 Negative issues seem to arise between SCCM, GPOL, and MDM deployments.
 Then the issues are exasperated by Windows Update when Windows 10 performs a major update.
 I have also heard of home users losing control of their power sleep settings.